telerik/winforms-docs/controls/gridview/columns/resizing-columns-programatically.md

 ### Best fit

 The column widths can be set to fit its content by using the GridViewTemplate.__BestFitColumns__ or GridViewDataColumn.__BestFit__ methods.
 This mode distributes algorithm that attempts to fit in the header text and column data for all visible rows.

+The GridViewTemplate.**BestFitColumns** method offers two overloads:

+* **BestFitColumns()**: Widens / shrinks all columns based on the space required by the text in the columns.
+* **BestFitColumns(BestFitColumnMode mode)**: the **BestFitColumnMode** controls which cells will participate in the calculations for the required space to fit the text.
+You can find below all available modes.

 >note Before using one of the best-fit methods, make sure that the grid is populated with data.
 Considering the content in the data rows, the columns' width will be calculated.